 Male, Young Adult

-Russet is not yet vaccinated for RHDV2.
+Russet is fully vaccinated for RHDV2.

 Sanctuary Bunnies